Travel Info

 Tour Tariff

 The Royal Government of Bhutan for packages fixes the tariff to Bhutan and this must be paid in US dollars prior to arrival in Bhutan.
-Regional guests can pay in local currency or in rupees.
+Regional guests can pay in local currency or in INR.

 Visa fees

-Entrance fees to various museum and temples
+Visa is US$40/per person for International Tourist.
+Entrance fees to various museum and temples depend upon the Monasteries and Chortens.

-Accommodation on twin sharing basis (3 – 4 stars hotel)
+Accommodation on twin sharing basis (3, 4 & 5 stars hotel)

 Meals (breakfast, lunch & dinner)